- You do not have any products in your shopping cart yet.

 | Shape: | Round / Oval |

-| Tabletop Material: | Tree trunk made of Suar, tabletop thickness 10 cm |
+| Tabletop Material: | Tree trunk from Suar, tabletop thickness 10 cm |

-| Surface: | Finely sanded, satin-matte lacquered |
+| Surface: | Finely sanded, silk-matte lacquered |

-| Special Feature: | Integrated glass inlay in natural growth inclusion |
+| Special Feature: | Integrated glass inlay in natural growth |

-| Frame: | Raw steel in industrial design in crescent shape |
+| Frame: | Raw steel in industrial design in half-moon shape |

 | Length: | approx. 152 cm |